 Canada Research Chair

-Canada Research Chair in Demand Forecasting and Optimization of Transport Systems
+Canada Research Chair in Data-Driven Optimization for Transportation

 Nowadays, we are used to eating fresh fruits year round, we get internet orders delivered in a short time, many commute to work and travel to exotic destinations for vacations.
 The transportation of people and freight is ubiquitous and essential to our society.